SRINIRAGZ/Medical_Asst_Bot/README.md

 Given time, I would have deployer or research a better generator in order to curate the context and provide better answers.
 Some steps I am take in future are working with better and precise prompts, curating the context in a better and consice way and experimenting with different models.

 ### Disclaimer
 I, hearby confirm that I have not used OpenAI, Caude Code or any other AI tools directly to code my application.
-I, however used Youtube videos(tutorials), google search, hugging face, machine learning blogs, FAISS, tutorials to augment my knowledge and used them in this application.
+I, however used Youtube videos(tutorials), google search, hugging face, machine learning blogs, FAISS, tutorials, my previous practice code to augment my knowledge and used them in this application.